Japanese Candles Patterns Gold Analysis

 Bars- displayed as sequence of OHCL bars.
 O-H-C-L represents OPEN HIGH LOW and CLOSE.
 The Opening xauusd trading price is highlighted as a horizontal hyphen to the left and closing xauusd trading price as a horizontal hyphen to the right.

-The main disadvantage of a bars is that it's not visually appealing, therefore most traders don't use them.
+The main disadvantage of a bars is that it's not visually appealing, therefore most traders do not use them.

 How to Interpret